hectorj/godm/README.md

 ### vendor

-The `vendor` sub-command takes the current project you're in, extract imports from it, and vendor these imports if possible and necessary.
+The `vendor` sub-command vendors imports that are not vendored yet in the current project.
+Outputs the import paths of vendors successfully added.

 ```bash
 # Go to your package directory, wherever that is.